jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 104C Determination of applications for restricted discretionary activities
 (1) When considering an application for a resource consent for a restricted discretionary activity, a consent authority must consider only those matters over which—
-  (a) a discretion is restricted in national environmental standards or other regulations:
+  (a) a discretion is restricted in national environmental standards, wastewater environmental performance standards, stormwater environmental performance standards, infrastructure design solutions, or other regulations:
   (b) it has restricted the exercise of its discretion in its plan or proposed plan.
 (2) The consent authority may grant or refuse the application.
 (3) However, if it grants the application, the consent authority may impose conditions under section 108 only for those matters over which—
-  (a) a discretion is restricted in national environmental standards or other regulations:
+  (a) a discretion is restricted in national environmental standards, wastewater environmental performance standards, stormwater environmental performance standards, infrastructure design solutions, or other regulations:
   (b) it has restricted the exercise of its discretion in its plan or proposed plan.

 ### 104D Particular restrictions for non-complying activities